Ash Wednesday—Applied Every Day

 Many Christians have no connection with Ash Wednesday’s tradition.

-Ash Wednesday represents the need to repent.
+Ash Wednesday represents our need to repent.
 Whether or not you have a dirty forehead, you do have a heart that needs cleaning.

 All four Gospels indicate John the Baptist specifically fulfilled Isaiah’s prophecy of a voice crying in the wilderness—a voice that prepared the way for the Messiah (Isaiah 40:3).